Instructor-Initiated Withdrawal FAQs

 The Department of Education still requires the financial aid office to calculate a repayment and return funds, even if we exceed the required time frame for reporting.

-The student would not be eligible for the Instructor-Initiated Withdrawal.
+If the student attends a class or takes action to indicate they intend to be enrolled in the class, they are not eligible for the Instructor-Initiated Withdrawal.
 Grade the student at the end of the quarter based on their performance in the course.

 Students should: